RhodiumGroup/docker_images/README.md

-This is the dockerfile we use for out jupyterhub deployment.

-Each notebook will start with these libraries installed out of the box.
+Dockerfiles and set-up for creating a jupyterhub deployment on gce with k8s